UTDallasEPICS/Guides/docker_wsl_setup.md

 - Instead of installing `Ubuntu-22.04`, you can try setting up DistroD instead
 - All of the Docker and WSL setup commands will be run in Windows
+- The Docker install instructions contain links in the Pre-requisites section - make sure to go through those too.

 # Links